Soreine/Hexode/README.md

   strictly lower than the played zone's amount of entity is converted to the player which did the move, including the entities that are on the zone

-- The played zone may also transfer one entity to each adjacent zone that was controlled by the player before making the move (the newly converted zones are not concerned).
-This is done for each adjacent zone or until there is only one entity remaining on the current zone.
-The reinforcement will be made starting by the zone in the upper right corner and doing a clockwise turn around the zone.
+- The played zone transfers one entity to each adjacent zone that was controlled by the player before making the move (the newly converted zones are not concerned).
+Adjacent zones are reinforced clockwise until they all have been reinforced or only one entity remains on the played zone.

 The game is over when all turns have been played, even if a player might still possess unplayed entities.
 The score is computed depending on two things: